-Immediately after this offering, we intend to file a registration statement on Form S-8 under the Securities Act covering 80,000,000 shares of Class A common stock reserved for future issuance under our 2007 Equity and Incentive Plan, including the shares issuable under outstanding options and the shares of Class A restricted stock which will be outstanding after this offering.
+Immediately after this offering, we intend to file a registration statement on Form S-8 under the Securities Act covering the shares of Class A common stock issuable under outstanding options and the shares of Class A restricted stock which will be outstanding after this offering and 80,000,000 shares reserved for future issuance under our 2007 Equity and Incentive Plan.
 This registration statement will automatically become effective upon filing.
 Shares registered under this registration statement will be available for sale in the open market, subject to the lock-up arrangements described above, as well as any stock option vesting requirements and the lapsing of restrictions on restricted stock, although sales of shares held by our affiliates will be limited by Rule 144 volume limitations.
 Sales of substantial amounts of these securities could cause our stock price to fall.

-Intel Capital's and Cisco's pending purchases of our Class A common stock may not be consummated, and as a result, our stock price may be negatively impacted.
+Intel Capital's pending investment in our Class A common stock may not be consummated, and as a result, our stock price may be negatively impacted.

 The closing of Intel Capital's purchase of 9.5 million shares of our Class A common stock is subject to expiration of the applicable waiting period under the HSR Act and the satisfaction of other customary closing conditions, including the absence of a material adverse change.
-The closing of Cisco's purchase of 6.0 million shares of our Class A common stock from EMC is subject to the expiration of the applicable waiting period under the HSR Act, the closing of this offering and other customary closing conditions.
-We cannot assure you that these transactions will close.
-This offering is not conditioned on the closing of either transaction, and if these transactions do not close, our stock price may be negatively impacted.
+We cannot assure you that the investment will close.
+This offering is not conditioned on the closing of the Intel Capital investment, and if the Intel Capital investment does not close, our stock price may be negatively impacted.